 1975 Kenner produces their 12 inch Six Million Dollar Man doll series followed in 1976 by the Bionic Woman doll series.
 Several playsets and accessories were also made.

-c1975 During the 1970's the Knickerbocker toy company produced their Snoopy and Belle dolls which are similar to the cartoon Dakin dolls only larger.
+c1975 During the 1970's the Knickerbocker toy company produced Snoopy and Belle dolls, based on the Peanuts comic strip by Charles Shultz.
+The dolls are similar to the cartoon Dakin dolls only larger.
 Similar Snoopy dolls are later reissued by Another Determined Production (shown above) in the early 1980's and the Tonner doll company in 2015.

 c1975 Following the popularity and success of Mego dolls three companies, Lincoln International, AHI, and Tomland, each produced separate collections of 8 inch monsters and aliens dolls.